Pope Francis, Atheists, and the Evangelical SpiritMay 23rd, 2013 | By Andrew Preslar | Category: Blog Posts

 Many of us are familiar with the scene towards the end of C. S. Lewis’s The Last Battle in which Emeth, a Calormene soldier and devotee of the demon Tash, is cast into the “next life” and there greeted by Aslan as a beloved son.
 Aslan informs the abashed man, who had verbally opposed the Great Lion all his life, that in his heart, as evidenced by his character, he had really been seeking Aslan all along.
 As a conservative, Evangelical Protestant, I always accepted this as a good story–there was a rummy sort of something “fitting” about Aslan’s interpretation of Emeth’s life.
 But I overtly rejected it as a literal bit of soteriology because of what I perceived to be a contradiction with the implications of many passages in the Bible.
 Now, of course, on the basis of the teaching authority of the Catholic Church, I accept the possibility of salvation by extraordinary grace through implicit faith, though I confess to still being a little afraid of such grace and generosity, especially because it surpasses my own understanding.

 The most obvious objection to “Emeth” is this: “Well, so much for missionaries and evangelism and baptism and all of that.”
 Like Rachael Lynde, the Presbyterian “church lady” in the Anne of Green Gables series, we can be vexed to hear that some “heathens” might be saved not only in spite of our own best efforts but even apart from them.
 But of course that would be a rather self-regarding and legalistic way to think about the situation.
-It seems more generous and humane to respond to the possibility of an Emeth by doing what the Church has always done: send missionaries to the ends of earth (including just next door) to bring the Gospel, in word and sacrament and loving-kindness, to everyone for whom Christ died–including atheists (cf. the Second Vatican Council’s Decree on the Mission Activity of the Church, Ad Gentes).
-If anything, it should be a source of motivation to think that there might be people “out there” who are primed, so to speak, for the Gospel, having already been inwardly moved by grace.
+It seems more reasonable, more generous and humane, to respond to the possibility of an Emeth by doing what the Church has always done: send missionaries to the ends of earth (including just next door) to bring the Gospel, in word and sacrament and loving-kindness, to everyone for whom Christ died–including atheists (cf. the Second Vatican Council’s Decree on the Mission Activity of the Church, Ad Gentes).
+For, if anything, it should be a source of motivation to think that there might be people “out there” who are primed, so to speak, for the Gospel, having already been inwardly moved by grace, as well as people who have so responded to this grace that they have been converted and united to Christ in a mysterious manner.
+Evangelism not only announces the work of God, it is preceded by the work of God.

-Still, there is no denying that talking along these lines inevitably seems to suggest that just about everyone is somehow, more or less consciously, striding along the straight and narrow towards the pearly gates.
-But it is easy to discover that such is not the case.
-Some of us can figure this out just by reasoning from the example of humanity nearest to hand.
-In my own life, there have been times when I have turned away from God in order to greedily pursue my own path towards Hell, disregarding the things of Heaven.
+Talking about extraordinary means of grace and the possibility of salvation for each person who has ever lived can given rise to at least an implicit assumption that just about everyone is somehow, more or less consciously, striding along the straight and narrow path towards the pearly gates.
+Thus the seeds of indifferentism and presumption are sown.
+But it is easy to discover that not everyone is in a state of grace, which is to be rightly related to God.
+Some of us can figure this out just by paying attention to the example of humanity nearest to hand, namely, oneself.
+In my own life, there have been times when I have turned away from God, despising the things of Heaven, in order to greedily pursue my own path towards Hell.
 And more than once, grace has broken in like a tidal wave, wrecking my own private Isengard.
 Among the floatsam and jetsam, in the washed out result, I find joy and peace, which is naturally something that I want to share, particularly because it stands to reason that there are a lot of other people just like me–desperately in need of God’s grace, which he abundantly provides to sinners.

 Such is the love of God.
 And doesn’t love compel one who has found Christ (perhaps for the four-hundred-ninetieth time) to in some way “be Christ” to the next person who comes along?
 It seems to me that that is the gist of the evangelical spirit.
 It springs up from within, like living water.
-The Second Vatican Council’s teaching on salvation can be twisted to suit nefarious ends or attitudes, such as religious indifference.
-The most obvious solution for that sort of problem is to fix the twister, perhaps through more fully explaining and exploring the implications of this teaching in its broader dogmatic context.
-(See the Declaration from the Congregation for the Doctrine of the Faith, Dominus Iesus, On the Unicity and Salvific Universality of Jesus Christ and the Church.)
+The Second Vatican Council’s teaching on salvation can be twisted to suit nefarious ends or attitudes, such as religious indifference and presumption.
+The most obvious solution for these and related problems is to fix the twister, perhaps through more fully explaining and exploring the implications of this teaching in its broader dogmatic context (cf. the Declaration from the Congregation for the Doctrine of the Faith, Dominus Iesus, On the Unicity and Salvific Universality of Jesus Christ and the Church).

 The Gospel was made for simple minds, but there is a certain kind of simplistic mindset that can only see or reason about particular points in isolation.
 In this way, the theological tapestry of Catholicism is considered according to either warp or woof, but never the whole.
 The whole of Catholic theology includes both universal redemption and particular salvation, both nature and grace, both “Emeth” and evangelism; thus, to suppose that we must opt for one or the other of these is simply to miss the picture.